English/Humanities

 Fall/Spring, 3 credit hours

-This course will provide students with the opportunity to explore various aspects of life and literature set in the Adirondack forest preserve.
-The Adirondacks, a cultural, recreational, spiritual and intellectual resource, are located in close proximity to SUNY Canton.
-They beckon us to come and enjoy their many splendors.
-Through a wide variety of readings, films, slides, and presentations, students will have the opportunity to sharpen their awareness of what the Adirondacks are and how they have shaped and influenced life and literature in America.
-Three hours lecture per week.
+This course provides the opportunity to explore various aspects of life and literature set in the Adirondack forest preserve.
+A wide variety of readings, films, slides and presentations present the opportunity to sharpen awareness of what the Adirondacks are and how they have shaped and influenced life and literature in America.

 ENGL 220 AMERICAN LITERATURE IN THE MODERN ERA: 1920- PRESENT